-Summary: Every company has different expectations from their employees so to keep the millennial generation engaged and satisfied with your company, find a way to meet their needs.
+Summary: Every company has different expectations from their employees.
+To keep the millennial generation engaged and satisfied with your company, find a way to meet their needs.

 Millennials, too often, get a bad rap in the workplace.
 They are described as unreliable and impulsive by those that don’t seem to understand what it is that millennials are wanting from their work.
 Who exactly are the millennials?
 They are the generation born between 1982 and 2000 and they comprise over one-fourth of the country’s population and one-third of the workforce.
 As the generation moves up in the workplace, it is important that employers better understand them and what they need since they make up such a large portion.
 Imagine having one-third of your company not satisfied with their job or the company.